 Say au revoir to rigid, uncomfortable ballet flats!
 With its classic lines and impeccable fit, the Ballerine is the most elegant way to go barefoot.
 This chic, ultra-versatile style transitions effortlessly from the morning bike commute to the conference room, while still leaving you with enough spring in your step for dinner and dancing on the weekends.
-Heck, some Soft Star fans even go running in them!
+Heck, some Softstar fans even go running in them!
 Handcrafted with our premium leather uppers, a stretchy trim on the front and sides secures the shoe gently to your foot.
 Our flexible Vibram soles provide traction with a natural minimalist step, and a heavenly-soft suede innersole provides all-day comfort.
-Effortlessly stylish in rich avocado with a choclate brown heel and dark cedar trim, these light and cozy Ballerines will quickly take center stage in your wardrobe!
+Effortlessly stylish in Pacific blue with a soft gray trim, these light and cozy Ballerines will quickly take center stage in your wardrobe!

 - Handcrafted in USA from responsibly-sourced, premium domestic leathers